daisy/pipeline/modules/tts/tts-common/doc/index.md

 location.
 On Windows, however, the PATH variable must be changed manually using the 'environment variables' panel.-->

-The audio encoder and the TTS processors are configured with properties.
+The audio encoder and the TTS processors are configured with user properties.
 The following properties are available:

 ### Common settings